Prime time: South Korea

 In South Korea, prime time usually runs from 19:30 to 23:00 during weekdays, while on Saturdays and Sundays, it runs from 18:00 to 23:00.
 Family-oriented television shows are broadcast before 22:00, and adult-oriented television shows air after 22:00.

 Taiwan

 In Taiwan, prime time (called bādiǎn dàng—八點檔—in Mandarin Chinese, literally eight o'clock slot) starts at 8 p.m..
 Taiwanese drama series played then are called 8 o'clock series and are expected to have high viewer ratings.
 Also, the evening news usually start from 18:00 or 19:00.

 Thailand

 In Thailand, prime time dramas (ละคร; lakhon) air from 20:30 to 22:30.
 Most dramas are soap operas.
 Prime time dramas are popular and influential to Thai society.
+Some channels opted to air news instead or airs news after prime time dramas.

 Vietnam

 In Vietnam, prime time is also known as Golden Time (Vietnamese: Giờ vàng).
 Prime time starts at 18:00 in the evening and ends at 22:00.